 But what are we really talking about when it comes to cannabis SOPs?

-In the first part of The Ultimate Guide to SOPs for the Cannabis Industry, we reviewed what SOPs are, why SOPs for cannabis matter, and provided some tips for writing SOPs for cannabis and implementing them in your cannabis business.
+In the first part of the Ultimate Guide to Cannabis SOPs, we reviewed what SOPs are, why SOPs for cannabis matter, and provided some tips for writing SOPs for cannabis and implementing them in your cannabis business plan.
 If you haven't read the first primer, stop and review it now.
 Part Two of this guide elaborates on the different types of SOPs and quality programs that are vital to success and compliance in the cannabis industry.

 Types of SOPs Used in the Cannabis Industry